dastilz/cs499-config-management/README.md

+# For Grading
-# View either memo.pdf or memo.docx for grading (use .docx file for word count)
+## View either memo.pdf or memo.docx for grading (use .docx file for word count)